where this is going

 The community that holds it all.

-A growing community of Stewards β households who choose to make their food spend a small act of stewardship.
+A growing community of Stewards β€” households who choose to make their food spend a small act of stewardship.
 They feed themselves.
 They hold a stake in the land.
 And the platform their subscriptions sustain is what makes the whole network possible.

-A regenerative farmer in the West Country needs working capital, fair prices, and the assurance that the land they're stewarding has somewhere to go after them.
+A regenerative farmer in the West Country needs working capital, fair prices, and the assurance that the land they're tending has somewhere to go after them.
 A household in the Midlands wants better food, a real connection to the land, and the quiet satisfaction of knowing their money is doing something they can stand behind.

-My Little Farm is the connective tissue.
+My Little Farm exists to be the connective tissue.
 The farmers grow good food and tend the land.
 The Stewards eat from it, hold a stake in it, and become the community that makes the farms possible.
-The mechanism that links them is the part most worth telling clearly.
+The mechanism that links them is the part most worth telling clearly β€” and the part we're building piece by piece.

 in a supermarket supply chain

-Where every pound goes:
+Where every pound will go.

 The farmer For growing, harvesting, producing the food.